negarprh/WealthWise/proposal.md

-# Personal Finance Tracker with Budget Recommendation API
+# Personal Finance and Investment Tracker with Stock API

 ## Project Description
-This project is a web-based finance tracking application that helps users log income, expenses, and monitor savings goals.
-It also provides personalized budget recommendations via an API based on user spending patterns.
+This project is a web-based application that helps users track their income, expenses, and savings goals, while also allowing them to manage their investment portfolio.
+It provides real-time stock price updates through an API to help users monitor their investments and overall financial health.

 ## Main Idea
-The core idea of this project is to help users better manage their finances by offering a simple interface to track financial transactions and visualize their spending patterns.
-The budget recommendation API suggests personalized budget limits for smarter financial planning.
+The core idea of this project is to offer users a comprehensive financial tool where they can manage both their personal finances and investments.
+The system tracks financial transactions and provides real-time stock market data to assist users in managing their portfolios effectively.

 ## Technologies
 - Python